brson/rust-contract-comparison/blog/dfinity.md

 each log entry is easy to identify.

 When a server starts logging,
-as a newcomer the two thinngs usually I want to know are:
+as a newcomer the two things usually I want to know are:

 - Is it operating correctly?
 - What ports is it listening on?

-In my own software I generally try to make those the final pieces of information printed before the server starts idling.

 `dfx start` ends like this